 Instead, we get a lighter chassis shaving 10kg’s from the outgoing version, due to the luggage configurations.
 In theory, this should be every bit as good as the previous model, but better!

 A new F900R replaces the outgoing F800R.
-With a bored out block, styling update and more aggressive look.
-The F800’s under-seat fuel tank has been moved back to the normal position but loses a litre in capacity on the new machine.
+With a bored out block, styling update, and more aggressive look.
+The F800’s under-seat fuel tank has been moved back to the normal position but loses a liter in capacity on the new machine.
 This, among other features, makes the bike heavier by around 8kg’s but the 10hp increase should make up for that.

 Much like BMW, Ducati hasn’t been quiet at this year’s show.
 After Pikes Peak earlier in the year, we knew the new V4 Streetfighter was coming, and we expected a 959 replacement, both of which were announced.